Reviews You Can Rely On

 Versatility

 With a foldable design, small packed size, comfortable grip, and a plethora of tip and basket attachments, this pole is relatively versatile.
-However, some uses like alpine climbing and mountain running require a pole that is lightweight, rendering this pole unsuitable for these activities.
+However, if your goal is to go light and fast in the mountains over long distances, you'll likely be seeking a lighter-weight pole.
 Long-distance speed hikers and thru-hikers will also find this pole too heavy to be used for day after day.

 The Trek-Z strikes an interesting balance between durability and versatility.
 Most foldable poles are designed for lightweight missions and versatility in mind.
 This pole retains the foldable design but sacrifices some versatility for extreme durability gains.
-Most users won't be affected by the pole's heavy weight, but users on the extreme sides of the spectrum, like day-mission alpinists and month-or-more thru-hikers will certainly want a lighter pole.
+Most users won't be affected by the pole's heavy weight, but users on the extreme sides of the spectrum, like day-mission alpinists and month-or-more thru-hikers, will certainly want a lighter pole.
+Because of their bargain price and compact shape, they are an excellent option for international travelers.
+Our lead female tester guided a family, consisting of a father, mother, and kids, who used and loved the Trek-Z for weeks while hiking in the Swiss Alps, appreciating their compact fit in a suitcase.

 trekology trek-z 2.0 - the trek-z comes with two sets of baskets and two tip attachments...